 And mind you, it’s not just for headphones.
 It’s for everything!

-Ebay – Amazon’s competitor is a good place to search as well.
+eBay – Amazon’s competitor is a good place to search as well.
 There are some deals there that are great although the price drop may not be the same as with Amazon.
-Don’t forget to pay close attention on where you’re getting the product from as there are certainly bad guys there trying to scam people.
+Don’t forget to pay close attention to where you’re getting the product from as there are certainly bad guys there trying to scam people.

 What about shipping?